The annual CPI rate for rent increases effective July 1, 2020 through June 30, 2021, is 2.7%.

 EFFECTIVE MARCH 27, 2020: TEMPORARY MORATORIUM ON EVICTIONS AND RENT INCREASES AND PROHIBITION OF RENTAL LATE FEES RESULTING FROM FINANCIAL IMPACTS RELATED TO NOVEL CORONAVIRUS DURING LOCAL EMERGENCY

 On March 9, 2020 the Oakland City Administrator issued a proclamation of Local Emergency which was ratified by the Oakland City Council on March 12, 2020, due to the Novel Coronavirus COVID-19 pandemic.
 On March 27, 2020 the City Council passed an Ordinance that establishes a moratorium on most evictions and rent increases above the local CPI or fair return during the Local Emergency.
 The Ordinance also prohibits late fees if rent was late due to COVID-19 reasons.

-On May 19, 2020, the Oakland City Council extended the residential eviction moratorium.
-It is set to expire August 31, 2020 or at the end of the Local Emergency, whichever comes first, unless City Council extends it.
+On July 21, 2020, the Oakland City Council extended the residential eviction moratorium.
+It is set to expire when the Local Emergency is lifted by City Council.